-To celebrate Rough Guides reaching the grand old age of 30 this year, we've asked some of our writers, editors and staff members to nominate their favourite holiday destinations across the world.
+To celebrate Rough Guides reaching the grand old age of 30 in 2012, we've asked some of our writers, editors and staff members to nominate their favourite holiday destinations across the world.
 Be prepared for some acute pangs of wanderlust...

 James Smart, Senior Travel Editor, Rough Guides

 The sandy, snorkel-friendly Corn Islands - essentially the Caribbean with less tourists and lower prices - are an increasingly established destination.
 But the rest of Nicaragua's poor, steamy and atmospheric east coast is well worth a visit if you want to get off the beaten track - you can nod to reggae in scruffy Bluefields, head on a panga ride to the idyllic Pearl Lagoon, or use remote Puerto Cabezas as the base for trips into the rainforest and to indigenous villages.

 Luang Prabang is at its most beguiling at dusk.
 While everyone else rushes up Mount Phousi for the sunset, I prefer to wander the dusty, quiet side streets, where the thump of children's ball games is interrupted only by the slow, melodic chanting of the monks from the glittering temples.

 Just a few hours and a budget flight away from the UK, Marrakesh is hard to beat for an exotic weekend break.
 I love the alluring mix of modern and traditional culture, from the sprawling souks and tranquil riads of the medina to the nouvelle ville's hedonistic nightlife.

 James Rice, Analytics & SEO Executive, Roughguides.com and Traveldk.com